NickHardeman/ofxFBX/README.md

 `mScene.addAnimation("SwimBite", 81, 100 );`

 `mScene.addAnimation("Swim", 61, 80 );`

-### Windows Visual Studio 2017 Notes
-To compile in Debug mode, unzip the lib in `ofxFBX/libs/fbxsdk_2016.1/lib/vs/x64/Debug`

 ### iOS Notes
 The example projects include a ofApp.cpp and main.cpp.
 The project generator will be looking for ofApp.mm and main.mm.
 Please add the .cpp versions.
 You will need to tell the compiler to treat them as Objective-C++.
 Click on ofApp.cpp and then select Objective-C++ from the drop down menu.
 Do the same for main.cpp. (see below image.)